List of One Tree Hill characters: Bevin Mirskey

-Played by Bevin Prince during seasons one to five, Bevin Evan Smith, née Mirskey, in over thirty episodes spanning the first five seasons.
+Played by Bevin Prince during Season 1 through 5, Bevin Evan Mirskey (formerly Smith), in over thirty episodes spanning the first five seasons.
 Originally intended to be an extra during cheerleading scenes, Prince was later given lines to speak.
-Her friendship with Brooke is established in season two when Bevin expresses that she is a great captain.
-Bevin dates Skills in seasons three and four, but they breakup after the relationship not working out throughout the missing years.
-She is not very bright, but she reveals in season four that she only acts dumb for people to rely on her in that way.
-In season five, we see that she is married to Tim Smith, who is also not smart, and they have a son named Nathan.
-She now works in a department store.
+Her friendship with Brooke is established in Season 2 when Bevin expresses that she is a great captain.
+Bevin dates Skills in Season 3 and 4, but they break up during the missing years.
+She is not very bright, but she reveals in Season 4 that she only acts dumb for people to rely on her in that way.
+In Season 5, we see that she is married to Tim Smith, who is also not smart, and they have a son named Nathan.

-Bevin doesn't make another appearance until the series finale when Clay and Quinn go to confirm the adoption of Clay's son, Logan.
+Bevin does not make another appearance until the series finale when Clay and Quinn go to confirm the adoption of Clay's son, Logan.
 It is revealed that she now works as a social worker and that she is apparently divorced from Tim, stating that she "hated her husband".
 In the final scene of the series where everyone is at Jamie's high school basketball game, it is revealed that she is back together with Skills.

 Larry Sawyer

-Played by Thomas Ian Griffith in season one and Kevin Kilner in season three, Larry Sawyer is the adoptive father of Peyton Sawyer who raised her alone after the death of his wife Anna.
+Played by Thomas Ian Griffith in Season 1 and Kevin Kilner in Season 3, Larry Sawyer is the adoptive father of Peyton Sawyer who raised her alone after the death of his wife Anna.
 He is often away because of his work but he and Peyton maintain a close relationship and talk frequently.
 He is very over-protective of his daughter and, to an extent, Brooke as well.
 He first meets Lucas in his house holding a rake and threatening him, but Larry comes around and grows fond of Lucas, especially after he saved Peyton's life during the school shooting.
 Larry also is attracted to Karen for a time, but it fades when she meets Andy.

 Nicki

-Emmanuelle Vaugier played Nicki during the first two seasons.
+Emmanuelle Vaugier played Nicki during Season 1 and 2.
 She first appeared as a girl who had a one-night stand with Lucas.
-She wanted to get involved in her daughter's life but Jake would not let her.
+She wanted to get involved in her daughter's life, but Jake would not let her.
 She told him that she would get to Jenny with or without him.
 She tried to use Brooke to find out where he was but was fooled into going to Seattle while he was actually in Savannah.
-She returned in Season two, saying she had earned custody of Jenny through a trial which Jake did not attend because he was in hiding.
+She returned in Season 2, saying she had earned custody of Jenny through a trial which Jake did not attend because he was in hiding.
 When Jake refused to give Jenny to her and turned himself in to the police because there was a warrant out for his arrest, she still managed to locate her and take her away.
-Jake then chased after her and in Season three, it is revealed that they both live in Savannah and will continue to share custody until the next trial.
+Jake then chased after her and in Season 3, it is revealed that they both live in Savannah and will continue to share custody until the next trial.